chef/chef-oss-practices/contributors/guide/help-wanted.md

 - Offer advice such as _"One way to reproduce this in a cluster is to do use docker compose then you can use curl to poke around"_, or _"Did you know that you can use fake clients to setup and test this easier?"_ etc.
 - Help new contributors learn enough about the project, setting up their environment, running tests, and navigating this area of the code so that they can tackle a related `Help Wanted` issue next time.

-- Encourage new contributors to seek help on the appropriate slack channels, introduce them, and include them in your conversations.
+- Encourage new contributors to seek help on the appropriate Slack channels, introduce them, and include them in your conversations.
 - Invite them to Team meetings.
 - Give credit to new contributors so that others get to know them, _"Hey, would someone help give a second LGTM on @newperson's first PR on Chef Client?"_.
 Mention them in the team channel/meeting, thank them on twitter!
 - Use all the GIFS in your approve or lgtm comments.